The person behind Dress A Girl Australia

 My Dad also liked to create things by hand.
 He used to recycle old tables or tables with broken legs into a chair or a wooden toy wagon.
 When he retired from work, to keep himself busy he would make small beds for my nieces and nephews and would put wheels on it so it was easy to tuck or push them under their parents bed and not occupy space during daytime.

-It is with my crafting handmade cards that I was able to help (and still do when I get orders every now and then) through small donations a Breast Cancer research foundation here in Australia by donating a dollar for every handmade card I sold.
+It is with my crafting handmade cards that I was able to raise a small donation to a Breast Cancer research foundation here in Australia by donating a dollar for every handmade card I sold.
+It is with my sewing that I was able to raise money to build a well to provide clean water to the people of Kalagi, Uganda and water tanks in Vietnam through the Christina Noble Children's Foundation.

 If you like to craft and want to make a difference in this world through crafting, please join me in this campaign.
 Every little girl deserves to own at least one dress and how proud would you be if you helped make this dream possible.